washingtonpost/ans-schema/README.md

 After running this, if you've created a new major or minor version, you'll need to update line 19 in this file so that the validate endpoint will work: `lib/validator.js`.

 Make sure to also add a test file here: `tests/fixtures/schema/`.
 You can copy over the previous test file (`schema-tests-xx.js`) and rename it with your version number.
 When people open PRs for new schema changes, they can add tests to that file.

+Finally, run [this script](./src/main/resources/schema/json-schema-settings/ans/README.md) to generate the JSON schema settings for VS Code to benefit from auto-completion and JSON schema validation for the newly created version.